udelcodes/udelcodes.github.io/crypto1.md

 ### Let's Try an Example

-Here is the coded messade you have to decode:
+Here is a message sent between the CRABS.
+Decode it so we can tell the STARS what it says.

 **Let uS StART WitH AN EAsY PRoblEM fIRsT.
 FUN!**